 In a new environment, social conflicts can make for a rather, erm, eye-opening experience.
 Pre-planning the itinerary for the night will help the bambinos to go with the flow (and hopefully not kick up a fuss about what they want to do).
 Let them know that you’re in charge, but you’ve planned a crazy fun night for them.
 Here are a few ideas to get you started…

-- Welcome the kids with a hello gift
+Welcome the kids with a sleepover gift

-- Have a flashlight scavenger hunt in the dark
+Have a flashlight scavenger hunt in the dark

 Kick your party up a notch.
 Rent a karaoke machine and let the crowd pick the music they want to sing and dance to.
 You and your partner could be ‘judges’, à la American Idol.
 Go all out and throw in some rock-star sunglasses for the little participants.

-- Dream team sports session
+Dream team sports session

 Set up a photo booth

 Let the kids go crazy with clicks.
 Girls will love cute accessories (tiaras, sashes, masks, chunky beads).
 This will also capture moments of the night and serve as precious take-home gifts.